Start a business today!

 You can have a general-purpose consignment shop, where you take in a variety of items or find a more specific niche, like clothing, children’s items, tools, or household items.

-Likewise, people during a recession might be more willing to part with a broken device if they can get some cash from the transaction.
+Likewise, people might be more willing to part with a broken device if they can get some cash from the transaction.
 Both situations are not outside the realm of possibility during good economic times and will undoubtedly be more common during a recession.

 A device refurbishment business fits both needs nicely.
 This is a flexible business in that it can be done online and in one’s local area relatively easily, with little to no overhead costs.
 You will need some experience in fixing broken devices, and getting things “certified refurbished” will take some learning.
-Still, it’s a smart business idea for an entrepreneur looking to start a business during a recession.
+Still, it’s a good business idea for an entrepreneur looking to start a business during a bad economy.

-Similar to refurbishment, many people in a recession will be more likely to get their devices repaired rather than replacing them with a new model.
+Similar to refurbishment, many people who are worried about the economy will be more likely to get their devices repaired rather than replacing them with a new model.
 You can start a repair service that will fix people’s electronics for a fee.
-During a recession, it’s vital to come up with business ideas that allow customers to save some money, and repair services do just that.
+During a bad economy, it’s vital to come up with business ideas that allow customers to save some money, and repair services do just that.

 Your repair business certainly does not need to be confined to just consumer electronics, however; you can easily start a company that focuses on repairing appliances, cars, or other mechanical items someone might own.